 In all these areas, there is generally a conflict between short-term gratification and the long-term goal of creating a satisfying relationship.
 The blunt reality is that, in an interdependent relationship, some effort is required on the part of each person to make a sustained improvement.
 It is like pairs figure skating – one person cannot do most of the work and still create an exceptional team.

-Counsellors try to be neutral as much as possible, however sometimes people need to own up to their own behaviour and this can be hard for some people to do if they are not used to being in touch with their emotions, or they usually blame others to avoid conflict.
-While counsellors try to appear unbiased and sensitive to both parties, in order to do their jobs properly and to keep therapy on track, they do have to call clients out on their junk and tell clients when their behaviour is counter-productive, or abusive.
+Counsellors such as myself, try to be as neutral as much as possible, however sometimes it is their job to confront people with story inconsistencies, contrary body language and to do a type of reality checking.
+Moreover, this can be hard for some people to accept if they are not in touch with their emotions, or they they have a habit blame others to avoid conflict.
+While counsellors try to appear unbiased and sensitive to both parties, in order to do their jobs properly and to keep therapy on track, they do have to call clients out on their junk and tell clients when their behaviour is counter-productive, alienating or abusive.

 You Can’t Fix a Marriage in One Session